 Visitors often stay in Port Ginesta

 Port Ginesta Marina is one of the largest marinas in Spain.
 It is in the district of Sitges, just south of Barcelona, the capital of Catalonia.
-With over 1500 boats and yachts, this busy marina tends to be a place where people visit when thinking of commissioning boats and yachts to be used in the Mediterranean, rather than the holiday resort that it is.
+This marina has over 1500 boats and yachts.
+Port Ginesta tends to be a place where people visit when thinking of commissioning boats and yachts.
+Their air is to use them in the Mediterranean, rather than the holiday resort that it is.

 Many people come to Port Ginesta near the sleepy Catalonian town of Garraf that sits between Port Ginesta and Sitges.
 People come, often they stay and never say goodbye, as it’s very easy to fall in love with this place.

-This Port Ginesta history is only a brief description of what we have learned in the time we have been in the marina.
+This page is only a brief description of what we have learned in the time we have been in the marina.
 If you have more information please send it to us by email and we will be happy to add it.
 Not only information about the history of Port Ginesta, but we are happy to listen also your story and adventure.

 When did you first arrive at the port?

 What were the memorable moments that we can use to add to our Port Ginesta history?